Protocentral/protocentral_vl53l0x/README.md

  e.
 Once the port selection is appropriate the START button gets enabled.
 Click "START" to initiate visualization

  f.
-You should see the PPG ( RED and IR) waves generated with the values obtained from the AFE4490 Oximeter Shield Breakout Board as shown below.
+You should range of detection in mm from the Breakout Board as shown below.

 ![Read mm Form in Processing](https://github.com/Protocentral/Protocentral_VL530LX/blob/master/software/processing/Final%20Output/output.png)